Sevastopol: Russian occupation

 Within the Russian municipal framework, the territory of the federal city of Sevastopol is divided into nine municipal okrugs and the town of Inkerman.
 While individual municipal divisions are contained within the borders of the administrative districts, they are not otherwise related to the administrative districts.

 Economy

 Apart from navy-related civil facilities, Sevastopol hosts some other notable industries.
-An example is Stroitel, one of the leading plastic manufacturers in Russia.
+An example is Stroitel, a major plastic manufacturer.